1688KAI/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperStarted.md

 and it is strongly recommended that you have an odd number of servers.
 If you only have two servers, then you are in a situation where if one of them fails, there are not enough machines to form a majority quorum.
-Two servers are inherently **less** stable than a single server, because there are two single points of failure.
+Two servers is inherently **less** stable than a single server, because there are two single points of failure.